tellwouldrun/WRO-2023-Qyzylorda-FE/README.md

 <li>video.txt - link to youtube video</li>
 <li>some files are just codes</li>
 <li>construction</li>
 Robot consists of 3 motors and 4 sensors, including 1 camera.
 They are 3 middle lego motors, one for steering and others for driving.
 One of the sensors is a gyroscope, it helps to straighten the robot to correct course after turning.
-Second one is a ultrasonic sensor to see whether robot must stop or should continue to drive. also, it see obstacles we should avoid. main robot's processing center is lego ev3 brick. it is connected to sensors and motors through lego cabels. we intended to include raspberry pi and raspberry cameras in the future.
+Second one is a ultrasonic sensor to see whether robot must stop or should continue to drive. also, it see obstacles we should avoid. main robot's processing center is lego ev3 brick. it is connected to sensors and motors through lego cabels. we intended to include raspberry pi and raspberry cameras in the future.<br>

 <b>Ultrasonic Sensor</b>